lloesche/prometheus-dcos/README.md

 ## Intro
 This runs Prometheus on DC/OS (1.8+). `server.json` contains the service definition for Prometheus itself. `node_exporter.json` contains the service definition for node_exporter.
 I'm running node_exporter inside a Mesos (cgroups) container so that it sees all of the hosts filesystems without any need for priviliges or translation.

+To make life easier I also created a `group.json` that includes the Prometheus Server, Node Exporter, [Grafana Dashboard](https://github.com/lloesche/prometheus-grafana-dcos) and an [authentication proxy](https://github.com/lloesche/auth-proxy-dcos) which will add Basic Auth to the Server's WebUI.
+The group assumes you're running [Marathon-LB](https://github.com/mesosphere/marathon-lb) on your DC/OS and exports Marathon-LB labels.

+To get started just install the group as shown below.

 ## Usage
 Install using
 ```